-For contingency purposes,2 a total minimum combined balance forof the RSF and its Sub-Funds will be maintained that equates to 10% of the Association's Total Property and Equipment, as documented in the prior year's Independent Auditor's Report.
+For contingency purposes, a total minimum combined balance of the RSF Sub-Funds will be maintained that equates to 10% of the Association's Total Property and Equipment, as documented in the prior year's Independent Auditor's Report.

 Board approval shall be required to draw down below this minimum.
 Such approval may only be accomplished at a properly noticed meeting of the board, and with the following conditions met: